 I picked up all of the fixings for Bensen to make mini pizzas with his cousin (our babysitter for the night) and had everything ready to go.
 He had a lot of fun building his own pizza, and I knew that it was a meal that he would eat and enjoy, even though he wanted to get down and play with two of his favorite people.
 The had some fruit and a treat so putting everything together and the clean up was easy.

 Our kids are young enough, that they are just thrilled to have the full attention of whoever is tending them.
 Bensen loves to show off all of his toys and read stories with all of his favorite people.
 As they get older however, I plan to put together a "date night/babysitter activity box" that he and Emmy get to pick something from every time we go out and leave them home with a sitter.

 Your box could include coupons to rent a movie to watch while you're gone, a scavenger hunt you put together, a seasonal activity, or any number of things that you know would appeal to your kids.
-By keeping those activities and items in the box and rotating them out often, you will help make your outings fun and exciting for your kids.
+These could even just be By keeping those activities and items in the box and rotating them out often, you will help make your outings fun and exciting for your kids.